mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="jit_above_cost"></a>jit\_above\_cost

-Sets the query cost above which JIT compilation is activated when JIT is enabled.
+When using Postgres Planner, sets the query cost above which JIT compilation is activated when JIT is enabled.
 Performing JIT compilation costs planning time but can accelerate query execution.
 Note that setting the JIT cost parameters to ‘0’ forces all queries to be JIT-compiled and, as a result, slows down queries.
 Setting it to a negative value disables JIT compilation.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|